"We'll try to learn the soldier's ways

-Casualties for an engagement at this time of the war were relatively light for the 168th, with seven killed and twenty wounded, the remainder of the five companies being taken prisoner.
+Casualties for an engagement at this time of the war were relatively light for the 168th, with seven killed and twenty-two wounded, the remaining men of the five companies present being taken prisoner.
 But this short fight by the 168th Ohio, a regiment barely trained and having little experience, and not intended for combat duty, delayed Morgan enough to allow the 171st Ohio, coming in by rail from Cincinnati, to deploy at Keller's Bridge (the second phase of the Second Battle of Cynthiana, about one mile north of the town), where in turn they put up their own delaying fight (Dan Masters wrote an excellent piece about the 171st at Emerging Civil War).
 For the 168th however, the battle was over; the men were gathered, robbed of any valuables or useful items, marched out the Oddville (also known as Claysville or Maysville) Road, and were later on the 12th, along with men captured near Keller's Bridge, given their paroles.

 A long-time friend of mine, Scott Savory, had a great-great grandfather serving in the ranks of the 168th.
-James F. Robinson was commissioned as a 2nd Lieutenant in Company D of what was then the 2nd Regiment of Ohio Militia on July 20th, 1863, in Fayette County, Ohio.
-This unit was later designated as the 67th Battalion, Ohio National Guard, before being incorporated as part of the 168th Ohio.
+James F. Robinson was commissioned as a second lieutenant in Company D of what was then the Second Regiment of Ohio Militia on July 20th, 1863, in Fayette County, Ohio.
+This unit was later designated as the Sixty-Seventh Battalion, Ohio National Guard, before being incorporated as part of the 168th Ohio.
 According to Scott's late paternal grandmother, Lieutenant Robinson was present at the Battle of Cynthiana.
 The story has it that Lieutenant Robinson was in danger of being captured, so he hid his sword to prevent it from being taken by the Confederates.
 When he later returned to retrieve his sword, it was gone.

 The battle dead of the 168th were initially buried in the city cemetery on North Main Street in Cynthiana.
 After the war they would be re-interred at the Lexington National Cemetery and later most of these men would be brought back home to Ohio.